PrincetonUniversity/gpu_programming_intro/06_cuda_libraries/hello_world_gpu_library/README.md

 $ cat cumessage.cu
 ```

 `cumessage.h` is the header file.
 It contains the signature or protocol of one function.
-That is, the name and the input/output types are specified but the function is not implemented here.
+That is, the name and the input/output types are specified but the function body is not implemented here.
 The implementation is done in `cumessage.cu`.
 There is some CUDA code in that file.
 It will be explained in `07_cuda_kernels`.

 Libraries are standalone.
 That is, there is nothing at present waiting to use our library.
 We will simply create it and then write a code that can use it.
 Create the library by running the following commands: